 You watch my short vlog if you’ve only got 3 minutes:

-Let’s start with the obvious.
-Whilst Angkor Wat is undeniably a highlight to any trip to Asia, what many people do not realise is that this is just one temple in a complex of literally hundreds in the area.
+But let’s start with the obvious.
+Whilst Angkor Wat is undeniably a highlight of any trip to Asia, what many people do not realise is that this is just one temple in a complex of literally hundreds in the area.
 Indeed many will also visit Bayon, a unique temple covered in smiling faces and said to be one of the last temples constructed during the Khmer empire; or Ta Phrom, more commonly known as the ‘Tomb Raider’ temple.
-Whilst each are also impressive, their reputation means that crowds of people are most often found at each of these sites.
+Whilst each is also impressive, their reputation means that crowds of people are most often found at each of these sites.